Get Financially Prepared:

 - Are there any additions included in the rent?
 Bills etc.?

 - If bills aren’t included, it is good to get a rough idea of how much the current tenant spends so that you can incorporate this into your budget calculations.
+There are various online bills calculators that can help to guide you.

 - What is the total length of the agreement?